Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/undead/revenant.md

 NoteIcon: monster
 BestiaryType: undead
 SourceType: Bestiary
-BookSource: Monster Manual p.
-259, Curse of Strahd, Princes of the Apocalypse, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Mythic Odysseys of Theros, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk
+BookSource: "Monster Manual p.
+259, Curse of Strahd, Princes of the Apocalypse, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Mythic Odysseys of Theros, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk"
 ---
 # [Revenant](2-Mechanics/CLI/bestiary/undead/revenant.md)
 *Source: Monster Manual p.
 259, Curse of Strahd, Princes of the Apocalypse, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Mythic Odysseys of Theros, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk*